General Instrument CP1600: Instruction set and registers

 The smallest unit of addressable and writable memory is the 16-bit word; byte addressing is not supported.
-The CP1600 can address 64K words.
+The CP1600 can address 64K words, or in modern terms, 128 kbytes.
 Of the 16-bits available in an instruction opcode, the CP1600 used only 10.
 The remaining 6 bits were marked "Future Use."
 The 10-bit instructions meant that code stored in a typical byte-oriented ROM would waste six bits per instruction.
 In the era of expensive memory, this was a significant issue.
 To address this, General Instrument also produced special 10-bit ROMs that efficiently stored the instructions.
 As data and addresses would still require 16-bit values, the 1600 included a special SDBD instruction that pieced together a 16-bit argument from two 10-bit ROM reads.

 The unused 6 bits were intended to be used with co-processors, asserting the PCIT line which stalled the CPU until released.
 Early documentation shows two planned chips in the series, the 1616 which added the "Extended Instruction Set", and the 1618 "Priority Expander".

 The system included 87 basic instructions.
-Instructions might be one to three 16-bit words long depending on the addressing format being used.
-The CP1600 did not support memory-memory indirect addressing (offsets), and looping was implemented using a dedicated adder that performed single-cycle changes to addresses in memory.
+Instructions might be one to three words long depending on the addressing format and whether 10-bit or 16-bit program memory was being used.
+The CP1600 did not support memory-memory indirect addressing (offsets), and indexing was implemented using a dedicated adder that performed single-cycle changes to addresses in registers.
 The arithmetic logic unit (ALU) was 8 bits wide and could add two 16-bit internal registers in 2.4 microseconds, and memory to register adds of 16-bit numbers in 3.2 microseconds.

 Like the PDP-11, the CP1600 used eight 16-bit "general purpose" processor registers, although they were not truly general-purpose as in modern designs.
 Only R0 had no pre-defined purpose and has been described as "the primary accumulator".
 R1 through R3 could be used data pointers, generally used for register-based addressing ("implied addressing").
-R4 and R5 auto-incremented after being accessed, which made them useful for looping over collections of data.
+R4 and R5 autoincremented after being accessed, which made them useful for looping over collections of data.

 R6 was the stack pointer, R7 the program counter.
 Since both of these registers were visible to the programmer, they could be used to implement multiple stacks, or support more complex branching, among other things.
-There were no implicit stack instructions; when R6 was used in a "read" operation it decremented the address and then returned the data being pointed at, simulating a POP, and when it was used in a "write" it would write then post-increment (like R4/R5), simulating a PUSH.
+There were no explicit stack PUSH or POP instructions.
+When R6 was used in a "read" operation it decremented the address and then returned the data being pointed at, the equivalent of a POP; when it was used in a "write" it would write then post-increment (like with the autoincrementing registers R4/R5), simulating a PUSH.